VC-CodeLabs/AWS_AI_Challenge/README.md

   - Builds conversational interfaces (chatbots);
   - Free Tier: 10,000 text requests and 5,000 speech requests per month for the first 12 months.

+Use of online resources, tutorials, and AI is highly encouraged.
+The goal of this challenge is to explore the AI services that AWS offers.

 ### Submissions
 Please submit all of your source code as a ZIP file through the CodeLabs UI.
 The language choice does not matter for this challenge.